tirpudepankaj/distributed-components/kafka/README.md

       - The Producer in Kafka is an application which sends messages to Kafka broker.

     - ### Consumer
+      - The Consumer in Kafka is an application which recieved messages from Kafka broker.

     - ### Message
        - #### Produce